 Read also:

-The sequence of the study
+Sequence of the study

-2. a special gel is applied to the scrotum area, which helps to establish safe contact between the patient's skin and the ultrasound machine
+2. A special gel is applied to the scrotum area, which helps to establish safe contact between the patient’s skin and the ultrasound machine.

-What ultrasound parameters are normal?
+What ultrasound indicators are normal?

 Testicles:

-• determined
+• are determined

 • contours: smooth, clear

-• the presence of additional formations: not found.
+• presence of additional formations: not detected.

 Appendages: